QIWI-API/payments-docs/payments_en.html.md

 See description of server callbacks and callback types in [Server Notifications](#callback).

-### Make refund to the customer
+**How to make refund to the customer**

-To make refund of the operation, send refund request.
+If you need to make a refund of the operation, send refund request.

 Send HTTP PUT request to API URL with `{API_REQUEST}`: